XPEHO/YAKI/yaki_admin_backend/README.md

 No GAFAM will be used for authentification
-We will implement a home made authentification process We will use JWT authorization token in the Authorization header
+We will implement a home made authentification process We will use JWT authorization token in the Authorization header.

 ## Data format